 Intensive Level Survey of Gilded Age Properties in the Thousand Islands

 The Antique Boat Museum is a premier cultural institution of the North County that celebrates the rich history and heritage of boating activity in New York’s Thousand Islands through exhibitions, programming, tours, and other events.
 The Thousand Island region became a famous tourist destination in the early 1870s, when George Pullman, the inventor of the Pullman sleeping train car, invited President Ulysses S. Grant to his summer home near Alexandria Bay.
 Throughout the 1880s and 90s and into the early 20th century, wealthy tourists flocked to the area and built lavish summer homes – many of which still exist.
-A $9,000 Preserve New York grant will enable the Antique Boat Museum to hire Courtney Doyle of Potsdam to complete an Intensive Level Survey of the Gilded Age architecture from this time period.
-This will continue efforts begun in the early 1980s to survey and document the built environment of the Thousand Islands, and will lead to several State and National Register Nominations, as well as new programming for the Antique Boat Museum.
+A $9,000 Preserve New York grant will enable the Antique Boat Museum to hire Robert Charron to complete an Intensive Level Survey of the Gilded Age architecture from this time period.
+This will continue efforts begun in the early 1980s to survey and document the built environment of the Thousand Islands, and will lead to several State and National Register Nominations through a Multiple Property Documentation Form, as well as new programming for the Antique Boat Museum.

 Town of Leyden - $2,400

 Leyden Common School No. 2/Leyden Town Hall Building Condition Report